khushimehra-bits/ODT2026-ProjectManagementTemplate/README.md

 Describe the mechanism and what it is meant to do.

 **Response:**
-`[The servo pulls a thread that is wrapped around a fixed axle and wheel that in turn pulls the pin to let the coins fall]`
+`[The servo pulls an axel it is attatched to, which is inturn pulling the pin (the lever) that makes the coins fall through the slots made.]`

 ## 8.3 Motion Planning
 If something moves, explain: